Who is entitled to free NHS dental treatment?

 Alternatives to NHS treatment

-In addition to NHS care, we offer a range of private services.
+In addition to NHS care, we offer a range of services including dental plans which cover your ongoing dental maintenance and preventation.

 Our NHS dental treatment is covered in the following price categories: